exoad/easy_scriptx/README.md

 1. This repository's scripts primarily uses the `apt` packager to install and handle tasks, but I will gladly incorporate the installation or usage of other packagers if necessary or if perferred by the user.
 2. It is recommended to not clone this repository or download this repository as a whole and instead it is recommended for the user to download their needed file manually.
 The main reason is because most scripts download packages straight to the current directory, and can cause conflicts.
+3. **Is it not recommended to use scripts and code from within the `testing` branch.
+This is because, scripts from this branch are as it says "experimental" and have not see extensive testing or testing at all!
+So it is much more safe to use scripts from the `main` branch**

 # Risks